Spacial/awesome-arts/README.md

 - [Zupiter](https://pointersgonewild.com/2019/10/06/zupiter-a-web-based-modular-synthesizer/): a Web-Based Modular Synthesizer
 - [Yellowstone National Park’s Sound & Video Libraries Are Free for Anyone to Use](https://kottke.org/19/10/yellowstone-national-parks-sound-video-libraries-are-free-for-anyone-to-use)
 - [Configure Fedora to practice and compose music](https://fedoramagazine.org/configure-fedora-to-practise-and-compose-music/)
+- [SOUNDS OF THE FOREST](https://timberfestival.org.uk/soundsoftheforest-soundmap/): We are collecting the sounds of woodlands and forests from all around the world, creating a growing soundmap bringing together aural tones and textures from the world’s woodlands.

 ### Articles